 At all times, one of the Assistant Deans or the Senior Residential Advisor is on call for any more significant issues that may arise.
 All Duty Tutors are aware of which senior student is on call, and which of the Dean or Director of Wellbeing is on duty.
-(The Head of College, the Dean, and the Director of Wellbeing all live on site, and may be contacted in the case of an emergency.)
+(The Head of College, the Dean, and the Director of Wellbeing may all be contacted in the case of an emergency.)